Exercise physiology: from normal response to myocardial ischemia & chest pain

 - The competing theory states that the myocardium can never experience imbalance because it adapts its oxygen consumption (metabolism) to the oxygen supply.
 In other words, the myocardium will reduce its oxygen consumption – and thereby contractility – if sufficient oxygen is not available.
 Accordingly, myocardial cell metabolism follows the oxygen supply.
-Metabolism is downregulated gradually as oxygen supply diminishes; the more pronounced the lack of oxygen, the greater the reduction in metabolism (and thus contractility).
+Metabolism is downregulated gradually as the oxygen supply diminishes; the more pronounced the lack of oxygen, the greater the reduction in metabolism (and thus contractility).
 This theory is supported by both research and clinical observations.
 For example, animal studies and clinical studies show that whenever coronary blood flow is cut off, the affected myocardium immediately stops contracting and becomes “stunned”.
 As blood flow returns, the myocardium gradually resumes its contractions.
 According to this theory, myocardial ischemia can only be the result of an absolute lack of oxygen.

 • E Braunwald, Limitation of Infarct Size and the Open Artery Theory.
 Circulation, 2016.

-There is no disputing, however, that the degree of stenosis correlates well with the level of ischemia.
+Nevertheless, it is clear that the degree of stenosis correlates well with the level of ischemia.
 A stenosis causing <50% luminal obstruction may not cause any symptoms at all.
 A stenosis causing 50–70% luminal obstruction typically causes symptoms (angina pectoris) during exercise.
 A stenosis causing 90% luminal obstruction generally causes symptoms at rest.
 Note that these principles are modified by several factors, of which the most important are:

 - Collateral circulation: Collateral arteries may be very effective.
 In fact, a complete occlusion of the left anterior descending artery (LAD) may not cause any symptoms if there are collateral vessels supplying the LAD.